hydroperx/hydroperx/README.md

 # ShockScript

-ShockScript is a language I've been developing since 2017 (I've lost/deleted its big number of repositories, but that doesn't matter).
+[*SHOCKSCRIPT*](https://github.com/shockscript) is a language I've been developing since 2017 (I've lost/deleted its big number of repositories, but that doesn't matter).
 I'm currently undecided as to what path I'll take.

 <img width="512" height="256" alt="ad1" src="https://github.com/user-attachments/assets/e0656512-a059-4a5d-98a6-0f5b6b41a7a8" />

 # Whack

-*Whack for ShockScript* would be a platform for the development of rich internet applications.
+[*WHACK FOR SHOCKSCRIPT*](https://github.com/whackone) would be a platform for the development of rich internet applications.
 Its development has not been started.

 <img width="512" height="256" alt="image" src="https://github.com/user-attachments/assets/804cd3ec-480c-48db-b553-8de51f097f4e" />